wptriangle/bp-custom-menu/readme.txt

 == Installation ==

 ### Requirements
-This plugin required the [BuddyPress plugin](https://wordpress.org/plugins/buddypress/) to be installed and activated to work.
+This plugin requires the [BuddyPress plugin](https://wordpress.org/plugins/buddypress/) to be installed and activated to work.

 ### Install
 #### Automatic Installation